Frequently Asked Questions

 Q. ARE ELECTROLYTE SUPPLEMENTS SUPPLIED BY KOKODA HISTORICAL OR BY EACH INDIVIDUAL?

 A. Drink sachets are provided at meal times, these provide sugars and salts for rehydration but you are advised to take your own electrolyte supplements if you wish.
 However we prefer to take such supplements with food, i.e. treat these substances as mixing up a drink and having it when you eat as opposed to consuming them through your hydration bladder etc. constantly throughout the day.
+At all meal times including morning & afternoon milo, coffee & tea and cordial will be made available.

 Q. WHAT IS YOUR HYDRATION PLAN?